vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Programming Model

 \subsection{Discussions}

-A primary issue with current EDA practice is that the application is a black box, not exposing semantic information to the database system to enforce data consistency and integrity. vMODB addresses this challenge by opening up the black box and unveiling the semantic information of transactions and data operations via the VMS model.
-The VMS model enables developers to define data constraints and transaction dependencies at the application level. vMODB can enforce transactional properties and data constraints transparently and globally, thanks to its cross-stack design that spans the application, messaging, and database layers.
+{\bf Key insights.} A primary issue with current EDA practice is that the application is a black box, not exposing semantic information to the database system to enforce data consistency and integrity. \name\ addresses this challenge by opening up the black box and unveiling the semantic information of transactions and data operations via the VMS model.
+The VMS model enables developers to define data constraints and transaction dependencies at the application level. \name\ can enforce transactional properties and data constraints transparently and globally, thanks to its cross-stack design that spans the application, messaging, and database layers.

-The actor model also offers asynchronous communication and local state encapsulation.
+\textbf{The actor model} also offers asynchronous communication and local state encapsulation.
 However, concurrency in actor systems is achieved through the dynamic creation of actors and pipelining~\cite{agha_actors_1986}, explicitly expressed via application logic.
 Due to the single-thread execution mode, developers must partition their applications into fine-grained actors.
-Determining the partitioning scheme, actor placement strategy across nodes, and the number of active actor instances imposes application design complexities to developers, often involving performance and data consistency trade-offs, a largely unsolved research problem~\cite{WangRBSMZ19}.
+Determining the partitioning scheme, actor placement strategy across nodes, and the number of active actor instances imposes additional application design complexities, often involving performance and data consistency trade-offs, an unsolved research problem~\cite{WangRBSMZ19}.
 Last but not least, parallelizing a component on multiple actors would also make querying the component state consistently more complicated.
 State-of-the-art actor systems do not offer querying features across multiple actors.
 FaaS runtimes follow similar principles, so similar reasoning applies to them.
-On the contrary, vMODB does not require explicit state partitioning of a component during application development.
-Concurrency in vMODB is achieved by partitioning annotations, obviating the cost and complexity of creating and placing new actor instances, and allowing developers to use SQL to query the entire state of a component.
-In this sense, VMS is closer to the programming models of distributed application frameworks like Dapr and Spring, where concurrency is achieved by spawning concurrent threads, and the application safety of each component is entirely offloaded to the DBMS.
+In contrast, \name\ does not require explicit state partitioning of a component during application development.
+Concurrency in \name\ is achieved by partitioning annotations, obviating the cost and complexity of creating and placing new actor instances, and allowing developers to use SQL to query the entire state of a component.